 \section{Introduction}

 Vision-Language Models (VLMs) have exhibited remarkable performance across a diverse array of tasks, primarily attributed to the scale of training data and model size~\citep{radford2021learning, li2023blip, zhuminigpt2024}.
 Despite their remarkable performance, these models, heavily reliant on visual inputs, remain vulnerable to image-based adversarial attacks\footnote{ For simplicity, we will refer to image-based adversarial attacks as ``adversarial attacks" in the remainder of this paper, distinguishing them from text-based adversarial attacks.}, which are carefully crafted input images designed to mislead the model into making incorrect predictions~\citep{szegedy2013intriguing}.
-While general, untargeted adversarial attacks only aim to induce incorrect outputs, \emph{targeted adversarial attacks} present a more insidious threat, manipulating the model's output to yield an \emph{adversary-specified, predetermined response}.
+The evolution of adversarial attacks has progressed from general untargeted attacks (causing arbitrary errors) to more concerning targeted attacks, where adversaries can manipulate VLMs to produce specific, predetermined harmful outputs.
 For instance, a benign image such as a landscape could be subtly altered to elicit harmful text descriptions such as ``violence" or ``explicit content" from the model.
 Such manipulation could have severe implications for content moderation systems, potentially leading to the removal of legitimate content or the inappropriate distribution of harmful material.